 An Accountant specializes in providing expert financial advice to clients ranging from individuals to large corporations.
 If mistakes or errors are made that impact a client financial or tax liability, they can be held financially liable.
 Errors and Omissions Insurance gives accountant’s peace of mind, knowing they can continue with business while potential legal issues are resolved.

 The consultant is hired specifically for their expertise in a service or industry.
 While they are usually independent contractors, they are still subject to claims filed by a client.
+Learn more about Consultant insurance.

 How much does Errors and Omissions Insurance Cost in Texas?